RyanMouraBrocco/RyansDB/src/Protocol/README.md

 Some questions have been raised about what the protocol should look like:

 - [X] Control Version
-- [ ] A charset config ?
+- [X] A charset config ? yes! always will be utf-8
-- [ ] A Content-Encoding ?
-Such as accepting gzip, compress, etc.
+- [ ] A Content-Encoding Such as accepting gzip, compress, etc ? maybe just gzip
-- [ ] A Content-Type ?
-I don't think so (it'll always be a string)
+- [X] A Content-Type ? yes! just string
-- [ ] A custom headers communication ?
+- [X] A custom headers communication ? yes!!!!!

 I'm still pondering these questions, but they aren't hindering me from designing the first version of the protocol.